perroentucasa/rsschool-cv/cv.md

 * **Name:** Alexey Zayc
 * **Contacts:** alexalexzayczayc@gmail.com
-* **About myself:** Experinced in managing a small web-company as an owner.
+* **About myself:** Experienced in managing a small web-company as an owner.
 Lifelong learning and self-development are crucial for me.
 Eager to study all new technologies in frontend development.
 * **Skills:**
   * HTML5
   * CSS3/SASS